octimot/StoryToolkitAI/README.md

 To download the latest standalone release, see [the releases page](https://github.com/octimot/StoryToolkitAI/releases).

-However, the standalone releases will most likely always be behind the git version, so, if you're comfortable with using the terminal / command line and want to always have access to the newest features, we recommend that you try to install the tool from source.
+However, the standalone releases will most likely always be behind the git version, so, if you're comfortable with the terminal / command line and want to always have access to the newest features, we recommend that you try to install the tool from source.

 For detailed installation instructions
 [go here](https://github.com/octimot/StoryToolkitAI/blob/main/INSTALLATION.md).

 ## Is it really free?
-Yes, the tool runs locally and there's no need for any additional account to transcribe or search.
+Yes, the tool runs locally and there's no need for any additional account to transcribe, index video or search.
 These features will always be free as long as your machine supports them without external services.

-The only feature that now requires external services is the Assistant feature which relies on OpenAI ChatGPT.
+The only feature that now requires external services is the Assistant which relies on OpenAI API or storytoolkit.ai API.

+We rely on the support of our [Patreon members](https://www.patreon.com/StoryToolkitAI)!
-**Some features are released earlier only to our Patreon Patrons.** If you want to support the development, check out our [Patreon page](https://www.patreon.com/StoryToolkitAI) and get some cool perks.
+If you want to support development and get access to new features earlier, check out our [Patreon page](https://www.patreon.com/StoryToolkitAI).

 ---